The Best Wetsuits For Bigger Surfers

 O'Neill Heat - $389.95+

-Our pick for the most high-performance big guy suit is the O’Neill Heat.
-Like the Hotline UHC, the Heat has stood the test of time and been a shop favorite for decades.
+Our Take: Our pick for the most high-performance big guy suit is the O’Neill Heat.
+It has stood the test of time and been a shop favorite for decades.
 The Heat is a solid pick because it’s a back zip and comes in the largest sizes O’Neill makes, like XXXL and XXXXL, and even the super rare XXLS size, making it one of the best wetsuits for big men.

 Back zip entries are typically considered the easiest entry to get in and out of, and the Heat has the smoothest back zip system of any wetsuit.
 The Heat is quick to get in and out of, and the collar's fit has been tailored well to prevent flushing at the neck.
 It may sound minor on paper, but O’Neill uses by far the best zippers out of any company, and the Heat has its top “Red Zone Zipper.”
 This zipper runs smoothly and is built for the long run with a metal zipper head and urethane-coated teeth.